kiharalab/CryoREAD/README.md

 ```

 ## News
 Apr 2024: CryoREAD includes a new model to support DNA/RNA structure modeling for input maps from 5-10A.
+The model is trained with maps at resolution 5-10A, and it will be used in CryoREAD once the input resolution is 5-10A.

 # Online Platform: